 The park is also famous for its noble baobab trees, rolling savannah and acacia woodland.
 It can be dusty – wear a scarf over your mouth - but this is a minor inconvenience for sighting wildlife in such abundance.
-After an extensive wildlife viewing enjoyed from the open roof of the vehicle, you will head to the Lake Burunge Tented Camp, located outside of the park for your overnight stay.
+After an extensive wildlife viewing enjoyed from the open roof of the vehicle, you will head to your accommodation located outside of the park for your overnight stay.

 Accommodation: Lake Burunge Tented Camp

-Meal Plan: Breakfast will be provided by your Moshi hotel.
-Lunch will be a nutritious and balanced meal, provided by the Jerry Tanzania Tours for you to take out on safari.
+Meal Plan: Breakfast will be provided by the Ngare Sero Mountain Lodge.
+Lunch will be a nutritious and balanced meal, also provided by the hotel for you to take out on safari.
 Your evening meal will be a full, cooked dinner created by the chef and his team at the Lake Burunge Tented Camp.

-You will enjoy breakfast before you leave the Tarangire Area to continue your journey to Lake Manyara National Park.
+You will enjoy breakfast before you leave the Tarangire Area to continue your journey to another park on the Northern Circuit, Lake Manyara National Park.
 Stretches along the Rift Valley Escarpment, and characterized by its shimmering lake, Manyara is rich in vegetation and the wildlife that thrives here.
 Enjoy the tranquility as majestic pink flamingoes wade elegantly, picking out a meal of algae from the shallow, alkaline waters.
 Bird-lovers are in for a treat as over 400 species have been recorded here – everything from bee-eaters to hornbills and everything in-between.
 And if you visit between February and June, watch out for yellow-billed stork and pink-backed pelicans, two more avian highlights.
 On land, Manyara’s terrain is compact, yet boasts differing environments such as diverse forests fed by waters seeping from the nearby escarpment.
-Monkeys are abundant, but look out too for the lions, giraffe, buffalo and comical warthog who all proudly call this park their home.
+Monkeys are abundant, but look out too for the lions, giraffe, warthog and grumpy Cape buffalo who all proudly call this park their home.
 Hold your nose when you reach the hippo pool, because these big semi-aquatic mammals smell!
 After an extensive game drive, and, of course, lunch – you will continue onwards to Ngorongoro Conservation Area where you will spend the night.

-From your accommodation, you will set off after breakfast, a 6am departure to reach the rim and then descend into the vast crater itself.
+After an early breakfast you will drive down the steep and narrow road that takes you into the crater floor.
 At one side there’s the Lerai Forest, classic mountain forest landscape with almost tropical characteristics.
 This is good elephant country, so keep your eyes peeled.
 By the side of the nearby swampland is what is sometimes called the ‘elephant graveyard’ as the mighty male tuskers at the end of their lives come to chew on the soft, swampland grasses once their teeth have failed them.

 The crater has a population of around 120 lions, with well-defined territories; 15,000 gnu, 9,000 zebra, 400 hyenas, and around 50 black rhino.
 Many gnu and other herd animals are resident, benefiting from the many sources of year-round waters and are boosted by some migrators in season.
 Buffalo, Serval, Jackal, Thomson’s gazelle and eland are also present in numbers.
 Hippos can be found in pools and swampland and highland birdlife is colourful and plentiful around the waters.
 Flamingos can often be seen in Lake Magadi, which occupies part of the crater floor.
-After your morning game drive in this stunning crater and then lunch, you will have a 5-hour journey, covering the 272 km back to Moshi.
+After a morning dedicated to game viewing and a picnic lunch, you will have a 3 ½ hour journey, covering the 192 km back to Arusha.

 TO/FROM Kilimanjaro International Airport